IBM/tririga-indoor-maps/docs/_pages/installation.markdown

 To add certs to WAS refer to this [Knowledge Center Document](https://www.ibm.com/support/knowledgecenter/SSSHYH_6.1.0.2/com.ibm.netcoolimpact.doc_6.1.0.2/admin/imag_ewas_ssl.html)

+#### F) Adding model to security group
+The OM package imported contains a new model for the UX app.
+Non-admin users need to be given proper access to this model.
+To accomplish this, you can either create a new security group or modify an existing.
+The steps below modify the `TRIRIGA Request Central - Fundamentals` security group to allow users, that have this group, to read, update, create and delete the `triLocateMap` model.
+1. From the TRIRIGA Main UI, go to `Tools > Adminstration > Security Manager`.
+2. Click on the `TRIRIGA Request Central - Fundamentals` security group.
+3. In the window appears, click on the `Access` tab.
+4. Scroll down and expand the `Models` root and select `triLocateMap`.
+5. In the "Model Access" panel on the right, select `Read,Update,Create and Delete`.
+6. Click Save & Close.

 ## Install Verification
 * Launch the new enhanced Locate application `https://{hostname}:{port}/{context_root}/p/web/locatemap`
 * Select the building that has Esri Indoor Maps configured